carsonmdd/Snake-Game/README.md

 - The game's window is resizable.

 ## Inspiration
 After my introduction to the pygame library in my early classes, I decided to explore deeper and develop a game I've loved for years: the snake game.
 Using Cool Math Games' game titled "Snake," I challenged myself to replicate their game as closely as possible from scratch.
+Later, I added an additional powerup feature.
 ## Reflection
 Rather than following a precise plan, this project was more of a learning process.
 Throughout development, I found myself valuing the separation of concerns principle more and more.
 I learned a great deal about how to simplify larger problems into more manageable problems to tackle one at a time.
 Specifically, I would break larger functionalities into simpler functions and develop incrementally.